nickzerjeski/notion-product-engagement-dw/README.md

 To build the report, run `cd tex && pdflatex main.tex`.
 Note that you need to build the pdf twice in order to have the references rendered correctly.

 ## Dashboard
+Install the requirements with `pip install -r requirements.txt`.
 To start the dashboard, run `python dashboard/app.py`